 Coconut Grove Elementary School, Miami-Dade County's first public school, was established in 1887.
 It is located at 3351 Matilda Street in the heart of the Coconut Grove business district.
-The school services approximately 330 neighborhood students.
+The school services approximately 335 neighborhood students.
 Despite its small size, its population is extremely diverse.
 Approximately forty percent of the student population is Hispanic, thirty-four percent is African American, twenty percent is Caucasian, five percent is Multiracial and one percent is Asian American.
 This diversity creates an environment which leads itself to the school's vision and mission to create lifelong learners and contributing citizens in a multicultural and changing world.

-Coconut Grove Elementary School, in conjunction with the Educational Excellence School Advisory Council (EESAC), has identified the following objectives as school-wide priorities for the 2005-2006 school year:
+Coconut Grove Elementary School, in conjunction with the Educational Excellence School Advisory Council (EESAC), has identified the following objectives as school-wide priorities for the 2006-2007 school year:

-Given instruction using the Sunshine State Standards, students in grades three through five will improve their reading skills as evidenced by a three point increase in the percentage of students scoring Florida Comprehensive Assessment Test (FCAT) Achievement Level 3 or higher on the 2006 administration of the FCAT Reading Test as compared to the 2005 administration of the FCAT Reading Test.
+Given instruction using the Sunshine State Standards, students in grades three through five will improve their reading skills as evidenced by a five point increase in the percentage of students scoring Florida Comprehensive Assessment Test (FCAT) Achievement Level 3 or higher on the 2007 administration of the FCAT Reading Test as compared to the 2006 administration of the FCAT Reading Test.

-Given instruction using the Sunshine State Standards, Students with Disabilities(SWD)in grades three through five will improve their reading skills as evidenced by a thirteen percentage point increase to attain the No Child Left Behind (NCLB) requirements of forty-four percent of students scoring FCAT Achievement Level 3 or higher on the 2006 FCAT reading administration.
+Given instruction using the Sunshine State Standards, Students with Disabilities(SWD)in grades three through five will improve their reading skills as evidenced by a twenty-one percentage point increase of students scoring at FCAT Achievement Level 3 or higher on the 2007 administration

-Given instruction using the Sunshine State Standards, students in grades three through five will improve their mathematics skills as evidenced by a three point increase in the percentage of students scoring FCAT Achievement Level 3 or higher on the 2006 administration of the FCAT Mathematics Test as compared to the 2005 administration of the FCAT Mathematics Test.
+Given instruction using the Sunshine State Standards, students in grades three through five will improve their mathematics skills as evidenced by a six point increase in the percentage of students scoring FCAT Achievement Level 3 or higher on the 2007 administration of the FCAT Mathematics Test as compared to the 2006 administration of the FCAT Mathematics Test.

-Given instruction using the Sunshine State Standards, African American students in grades three through five will increase their mathematics skills as evidenced by a seven percentage point increase to attain the NCLB requirement of fifty percent of students scoring FCAT Achievement Level 3 or higher on the 2006 FCAT Mathematics administration.
+Given instruction using the Sunshine State Standards, African American students in grades three through five will improve their mathematics skills as evidenced by a sixteen percentage point increase of students scoring at FCAT Achievement Level 3 or higher on the 2007 administration.